th3incredibl3hulk/rackspace-how-to/content/rackspace-migration-manager/migration-faq.md

 #### Why are you helping customers move from your public cloud to AWS?

-Rackspace provides expertise and support for the world's leading clouds, including our OpenStack public cloud, AWS, and Microsoft Azure.
+Rackspace provides expertise and support for the world's leading clouds, including our OpenStack public cloud, AWS, Google Cloud Platform and Microsoft Azure.
 Rackspace gives customers a choice of the leading clouds and helps them find the best fit for each of their workloads.
 Rackspace constantly seeks new ways to serve customers, often starting with a beta program.
 At the moment, we're working on